 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Nando's Chickenland Limited, headquartered in Great Britain, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-The company has committed to achieving a 100% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2030, using 2019 as the baseline year.
-Additionally, Nando's aims to reduce its Scope 3 emissions by 42% per meal by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified under the 1.5°C pathway, reflecting the company's commitment to mitigating climate change.
-The reduction targets cover emissions from direct operations (Scope 1), indirect emissions from purchased electricity (Scope 2), and emissions from the value chain (Scope 3).
-As of now, there is no specific emissions data available for Nando's, indicating a potential area for improvement in transparency.
-However, the company's proactive stance on setting science-based targets demonstrates its commitment to sustainability and reducing its environmental impact in the restaurant sector.
+Nando's Chickenland Limited, headquartered in Great Britain, has set ambitious climate commitments to address its carbon emissions.
+The company aims to achieve a 100% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2030, using 2019 as the baseline year.
+Additionally, Nando's is committed to reducing Scope 3 emissions by 42% per meal by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Nando's has not disclosed specific emissions data, but their commitments reflect a proactive approach to sustainability within the hospitality and restaurant sector.
+The company's initiatives demonstrate a clear focus on reducing its environmental impact and contributing to climate action.